Heart Failure Awareness Week 2026

 As a UK-wide society, we are committed to supporting this momentum across all four nations.
 In particular, we recognise the critical role of informed and consistent coding in ensuring patients are accurately identified, optimally treated, and able to benefit from these advancements in care.

 We look forward to working collaboratively with our members and partners to help strengthen this approach across the UK, improving outcomes for people living with heart failure.
-Please support our primary care colleagues in ensuring we use the correct coding for our patients.
+Please support our primary care colleagues in ensuring we use the correct coding for our patients

 Heart failure coding across our nations